corndel-swe/js-framerate-woodde-ubs/CONTRIBUTING.md

   visit `/?genre=action`

 - Add some CSS, so the site looks presentable!
-Note that the image URLs are real and will display cover art for each movie.
+Note that the image URLs are real and will display cover art for each movie

 - Can you leverage the database to show the average review for each movie?